Magmoc/oscilloscopy/README.md

-# OscilloscoPy
+# oscilloscopy

-OscilloscoPy is a Python package to easily parse oscilloscope data.
+`oscilloscopy` is a Python package to easily parse oscilloscope data.

 ## Installation